x-raizor/Efficiency/README.md

 *Tested in Sketch Version 42 (36781)*

-# Swap Fill & Border (new)
+# Swap Fill & Border colors (new)
-Analogue of pressing 'X' in Adobe Illustrtor.
+An analogue of pressing 'X' in Adobe Illustrator which is interchange colors between fill and border.
 The amazing plugin was [written](https://github.com/nathco/Swap-Fill-Border) by [Nathan Rutzky](https://github.com/nathco) and when adopted to the latest versions of Sketch.

 **Shortcut:** Cmd Shift X